mnadalin/notes-icons-carbon/README.md

 ./convert_images.sh
 ```

-The scripts will build the symbols in the following directory structure:
+The script will output the PNG files in the following directory structure:

 ```
 /tmp/carbon-png